jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Compute and storage are integrated with a network fabric the provides bandwidth for both east-west and north-south traffic flows.
 The RCS interfaces with external networks peering to both campus and R&E network via a Science DMZ segment.

-HPC batch computing is built upon a traditional, stand-alone compute cluster.
+HPC batch computing is implemented via a traditional, stand-alone compute cluster.
 At our site this is implemented with Bright Cluster Manager managed compute nodes connected to a GPFS parallel file system via a dedicated Infiniband network.
 The move to this RCS architecture positions the HPC infrastructure along-side platforms that provide VM and container abstractions to applications.
-The VM ompute capacity is built upon OpenStack which provides a comprehensive software defined infrastructure that enables direct control over the compute, storage and network resources  need by research applications.
+The VM compute capacity is implemented via an on-premise OpenStack private cloud which provides a comprehensive software defined infrastructure enabling direct control over compute, storage and network resources needed to build and operate research applications.
-We use this infrastructure to build and operate the application routers, Open OnDemand web services and CICD workflows describe the in following subsections.
+We use this infrastructure to host the application routers, Open OnDemand web services and CICD workflows describe the in following subsections.
-Container compute capacity for RCS is provided by Kubernetes.
+Container compute capacity for RCS is implmented via Kubernetes.
 The current work does not leverage microservices so this subsystem is not discussed further.

 In addition to GPFS parallel storage for HPC workloads, our implementation of RCS leverages Ceph storage subsystems to deliver block and object storage services to OpenStack and Kubernetes based workloads.